Example - Reading COGs in Parallel

 Wall time: 200 ms

-If you’re reapeatedly reading subsets of the data, using the default lock or lock=some_lock_object to benefit from the caching.
+If you’re repeatedly reading subsets of the data, using the default lock or lock=some_lock_object to benefit from the caching.